daintlab/ReGuide/README.md

 ### OoD Detection for LVLMs
 <img src="./assets/overview.png">
+Given the vast amount and broad domain coverage of data used to train LVLMs, we frame the OoDD problem for LVLMs based on the zero-shot OoDD scenario defined for CLIP.
+Our prompt consists of four components: a task description, an explanation of the rejection class, guidelines, and examples for the response format.

 ### Framwork of ReGuide
 <img src="./assets/reguide-framework.png">
+We introduce a simple and model-agnostic prompting strategy, Reflexive Guidance (ReGuide), to enhance the OoD detectability of LVLMs.
+The LVLM’s strong generalization ability has been demonstrated through its performance across various downstream tasks.
+Therefore, we leverage the LVLM itself to obtain guidance for OoDD from its powerful zero-shot visual recognition capabilities.
+ReGuide is implemented in a two-stage process: Stage 1 Image-adaptive class suggestions and Stage 2 OoDD with suggested classes.

 ### Dataset & Response
 To enhance reproducibility and transparency, we provide subsets of the datasets and corresponding responses used in our experiments.